 Professor Ewald teaches courses in constitutional law and American politics.
-Within public law, his current research focuses on voting rights, the institutions of suffrage, and criminal justice.
+Within public law, his current research focuses on criminal justice, specifically on the restrictions of rights and privileges that often accompany a conviction – what are sometimes called the “collateral consequences” of criminal-justice involvement.
 He is author of The Way We Vote: The Local Dimension of American Suffrage (Vanderbilt University Press, 2009), and co-editor of Criminal Disenfranchisement in an International Perspective (Cambridge University Press, 2009).
-His work on felony disenfranchisement and other collateral consequences of criminal convictions has been published in Publius, the Justice System Journal, the Wisconsin Law Review, and the Columbia Human Rights Law Review.
-More broadly, research interests include race and the law, American political development, and comparative courts.
-Professor Ewald encourages you to stop by his office any time to admire pictures of his children, Oscar and Stella.
+His work on felony disenfranchisement and other collateral consequences has been published in Criminology, Law & Social Inquiry, Publius: The Journal of Federalism, Social Science Quarterly, the Fordham Urban Law Journal, the Wisconsin Law Review, and the Columbia Human Rights Law Review.

 He served as Interim Associate Dean of the Honors College in 2014.